 Recipe Highlights

-- Lemonade: Packed with vitamin C, an antioxidant crucial for immune system support, lemonade may enhance digestion.
+- Lemonade: Packed with vitamin C, an antioxidant crucial for immune system support, lemons or lemonade can help shorten the length of a cold, while also possibly helping enhance digestion.

 - Peach herbal tea: Herbal teas provide antioxidant benefits and vitamins.